SpecterOps/Nemesis/README.md

 Elasticsearch, PostgreSQL, and Minio (if using instead of AWS S3) have persistent storage volumes in the cluster.

-### Artifact Storage Backend
+### Storage Backend

-By default Minio will be used for artifact storage.
-If `storage_provider=s3` is set via any config option, AWS S3 storage is used along with proper KMS key encryption.
+By default Minio will be used for storage.
+If `storage_provider=s3` is set via any config option, AWS S3 storage is used in conjunction with KMS for encryption.
 If this is the case, the `aws_*` config variables need to be completed, otherwise these values are ignored.

 ### Elasticsearch